IRS Form 1098-T

 To update your campus records with your correct SSN or ITIN, please complete the IRS W-9s Form and submit it to the Admissions & Records office, LH-114B.
 Failure to comply with this requirement may result in a $50 penalty to you, assessed on each incorrect document by the Internal Revenue Service under Code § 6723.

-Please note the IRS W-9S Form SHOULD NOT be emailed, put in a drop box, or sent via U.S. Postal mail.
+Completed IRS W-9S Forms should not be emailed, put in a drop box, or sent via U.S. Postal mail.

 If you have any questions regarding your account or need further information, please contact their Client Support Team online via TeamSupport, email us at email@example.com, or call Heartland ECSI at 1-800-437-6931.